nayu0419/SR-DGN/README.md

-# Deciphering spatial domains from spatially resolved tran-scriptomics through spatially regularized deep graph networks
+# SR-DGN: a novel deep graph network for revealing spatial heterogeneity in tissues

 ![](./Fig_1.png)